AaronXxx1024/Event_Driven_Algo_Trading_Framework_with_Strategies_Implementation_and_Hyperparameter_Optimization/README.md

 2. Updated some calculation methods and data structures to increase the running speed.
 3. Created interface for external machine learning library and make it adaptable to strategies implementated in this framework.
 4. Added capital allocation methods for better position optimazation.
+5. Added capital allocation methods for Chinese A stocks.

 # To-do
 1. More trading strategies implementation to verify the stability of the framework.